alexbarten/devguides/how_to_setup_a_python_project.md

 To enable Python in VSCode, you need to install the official (Microsoft) Python extension.

-Press *control shift X* to open the extensions view.
-Type *python* in the search and filter input field at the top of the view.
+Press *control shift X* to open the Extensions pane.
+Type *python* in the search and filter input field at the top of the pane.
 A lot of options will pop up.
 Select the Python extension, authored by Microsoft, and install it.
 It should be at or near the top of the suggestion list.
 Alternatively, go to the [official Microsoft Python extension web page](https://marketplace.visualstudio.com/items?itemName=ms-python.python) and install the extension from there.

 Note that you need to have Python (the language) installed on your computer to be able to use the extension.
 If that is not the case, [download and install the latest version](https://www.python.org/).